citp/privacy-policy-historical/i/ip/ipa/ipage.com.md

-  17. **Where to Direct Questions About iPage's Privacy Policy.** If you have any questions about this Privacy Policy or the practices described herein, you may contact: User Service, iPage Hosting, 70 Blanchard Rd 3rd Floor, Burlington, MA 01803 or support@ipage-inc.com.
+  17. **Where to Direct Questions About iPage's Privacy Policy.** If you have any questions about this Privacy Policy or the practices described herein, you may contact: User Service, iPage Hosting, 10 Corporate Dr. Suite 300, Burlington, MA 01803 or support@ipage-inc.com.

   18. **Unsubscribe**